BA-Software-Development-Ed/test-exam-questions/presentations/question-11.md

 <!-- slide -->

 ## Question 11

+---
-### Elaborate on dependencies in software, and how it’s related to the subject of test.
+Elaborate on dependencies in software, and how it’s related to the subject of test.

 <!-- slide -->

 ## Dependencies between layers
+Avoid layered dependencies - Use Facades
+... or Dependency Injection

 <!-- slide --->